richipal09/devrel-labs/agentic_rag/README.md

    OPENAI_API_KEY=your-api-key-here
    ```

-4. If no API key is provided, the system will automatically download and use `Mistral-7B-Instruct-v0.2` for text generation when using the local model.
+   If no API key is provided, the system will automatically download and use `Mistral-7B-Instruct-v0.2` for text generation when using the local model.
 No additional configuration is needed.

 ## 1. Getting Started

-You can use this solution in three ways:
+You can launch this solution in three ways:

 ### 1. Using the Complete REST API